 Data Subject Rights under the European Union’s General Data Protection Regulation

 The European Union’s General Data Protection Regulation (the "GDPR"), as well as the privacy laws of other countries, provide certain rights for natural persons who are considered data subjects under such regulation or laws ("data subjects").
-This Policy is intended to provide data subjects with information about personal data (as defined in the GDPR, "personal data") that we collect and how that data is processed.
+This Policy is intended to provide data subjects with information about personal data (as defined in the GDPR, "personal data") that we collect and how that data is processed in compliance with GDPR and other countries’ laws.
 If you have any questions, please contact us using the contact information in the section below regarding How to Reach Us.
-In accordance with your rights as a data subject, you may request information about how we collect, use, share, store and retain your personal data.
-Among other rights as a data subject, you may obtain rectification of errors in the record of your personal data, or you may request erasure of your personal data, subject to our right to continue to process your personal data as necessary for the performance of a contract to which you are party (for example, a loan agreement, guarantee, deed of trust, or mortgage).
+In accordance with your rights as a data subject, you may request additional information about how we collect, use, share, store and retain your personal data.
+Among other rights as a data subject, you may obtain rectification of errors in the record of your personal data, or you may request erasure of your personal data, subject to our right to continue to process your personal data as necessary for the performance of a contract to which you are party (for example, a loan agreement, guarantee, deed of trust, mortgage or other contract).

 We reserve the right to change this Policy in the future.
 The amended version of this Policy will be posted on this website.
 When this Policy is updated, the date 'Last Reviewed or Updated' will appear at the bottom of this Policy.